-- IRS Forms 1040-A and 1040-EZ are no longer available as of tax year 2018.
-For tax year 2021, you will use IRS Form 1040 (U.S. Individual Income Tax Return), You will provide information about premium tax credits in Schedules 2 and 3, which are forms you will complete and submit along with Form 1040 and Form 8962.
+- For tax year 2024, you will use IRS Form 1040 (U.S. Individual Income Tax Return).
+You will provide information about premium tax credits in Schedules 2 and 3, which are forms you will complete and submit along with Form 1040 and Form 8962.

 - If you were born before January 2, 1956, you now have the option to use IRS Form 1040-SR (U.S. Tax Return for Seniors), which generally mirrors Form 1040.

 - An optional Schedule LEP

-(Request for Change in
+(Request for Change in Language

-Language Preference) can
+Preference) can

 be used beginning in tax year

-2021 to indicate your preferred
+2020 to indicate your preferred

 language when receiving IRS

 communications.